panoply/esthetic/docs/src/docs/introduction/installation.md

 ##### CDN

-Use the [unpkg](https://unpkg.com/estheitc) CDN for quick usage in web browser.
+Use the [unpkg](https://unpkg.com/estheitc) CDN for quick usage in the web browser.

 ```
 https://unpkg.com/esthetic